icicletech/grape-scaffold/README.md

   * --controller-path=CONTROLLER_PATH - This can be used to set the path where the controller is generated.
 By default it's generated under app/controllers/api/v1/

 ### Controller
-  If only the controller and controller specs are required, this generator can be used.
+  The controller generator can be used to generate only the controller and controller specs.

     $ rails g grape:controller Model